Dr. Agatha Murray

 Do I need a doctor's referral to see a psychologist?
 Does a doctor's referral cover the fee?

-You do not need a doctor's referral to receive services, and having one does not cover the fee.
+You do not need a doctor's referral to receive services, and having one does not cover the fee unless this is required by your insurance plan for coverage.

 Is everything I say in counselling confidential?